cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

 ﻿# New post
-cad wiki has released a free nuget package with this solution implemented.
+cadwiki has released a free nuget package with this solution implemented.
 refer to this blog post for the free solution:
 [http://www.cadwiki.net/blogpost/cadwiki.DllReloader-nuget-package](http://www.cadwiki.net/blogpost/cadwiki.DllReloader-nuget-package)

 # How to reload a .dll into AutoCAD

-It's true, you really can reload a .dll into AutoCAD without closing the program.
+It's true, reloading a .dll into AutoCAD without closing the program is possible.
 It requires some finessing and the result is well worth it.
 Imagine being able to make changes in Visual Studio and reload them without closing AutoCAD.
-No more waiting for AutoCAD to re-launch before testing your changes.
-I have a GitHub repo ready to rock and roll with this entire solution implemented.
+I use this workflow in my own development process and it works great for my own agile workflow.

 # Video demo
-From this video you can see that reloading allowed me to change my Ui elements from green to orange, as well as change the Ui title text.
+In this video I demonstrate that reloading allowed me to change my Ui elements from green to orange.
+As well as change the Ui title text.
 This reloader solution is designed to work excellently with Visual Studio dev workflows.
-No more closing CAD before you can see your changes.
+No more closing CAD before seeing changes to a recompiled .dll.
 Also, no more MSBuild errors due to AutoCAD locking a .dll that needs to be deleted by visual studio during a rebuild.
 Check it out.